Cyber Security for Beginners

 1. Network

-A network is a connection between two or more computers so that they can communicate with each other.
+A network is a connection between two or more computers that communicate.
 For example:

 Network Connection